freenas/freenas-docs/userguide/tn_intro.rst

-.. centered:: Copyright iXsystems 2011-2016
+Copyright iXsystems 2011-2016

-.. centered:: %brand% and the %brand% logo are registered trademarks of iXsystems.
+%brand% and the %brand% logo are registered trademarks of iXsystems.

 %brand% and the %brand% logo are registered trademarks of iXsystems.